 Linking Attack Scenario

-Figure 1 summarizes the linking attack scenario.
-The attack involves cross-referencing the individuals in a signal profile dataset (denoted by S) against the individuals in a genotype dataset, denoted by G. The signal profile dataset is publicly available and it contains, for each individual, a genome-wide signal profile, and an anonymized identifier.
-The signal profile for an individual represents the measurements of functional activity at each genomic position for this individual.
-In addition, the signal profile dataset contains sensitive information about each individual, e.g. HIV status.
-We assume that this dataset is generated for research purposes and is publicly released.
-The genotype dataset, G, contains, for each individual, the genotypes for a panel of structural variants, denoted by pG.
+Figure 1 summarizes the linking attack scenario that we are studying.
+The attack involves cross-referencing the individuals in a signal profile dataset (denoted by S) against the individuals in a genotype dataset, denoted by G. The signal profile dataset is publicly available and contains a genome-wide signal profile and an anonymized identifier for each individual.
+The signal profile for an individual represents the measurements of functional activity at each genomic position.
+In addition, the signal profile dataset contains sensitive information about each individual (e.g., HIV status).
+We assume that the dataset is generated for research purposes and is publicly released.
+The genotype dataset, G, contains, for each individual, the genotypes of a panel of structural variants, denoted by pG.
 The genotype dataset also contains the identities of the individuals.
 Thus, G is normally assumed to be protected.
 We assume that the adversary obtains access to G. This accession could be established by lawful or unlawful means.
-For example she (we assume the adversary is a female) might have stolen it or she might be legally allowed to access it but she violates the terms of data accession.
-The main objective of the adversary is to link G and S by first predicting the structural variant genotypes from signal profiles in S, then matching the predicted genotypes to the genotypes in G. For any matching individuals in G and S, the name and the sensitive information, i.e. HIV status, are revealed to the adversary.
+For example the adversary might have stolen it or might have been legally allowed to access it but violated the terms of data accession.
+The main objective of the adversary is to link G and S by first predicting the structural variant genotypes from signal profiles in S, and then matching the predicted genotypes to the genotypes in G. For any matching individuals in G and S, the name and sensitive information are revealed to the adversary.

 The attack has two steps.
-The first step is genotyping of the deletion variants, which is illustrated in Fig 1a.
+The first step is genotyping the deletion variants, which is illustrated in Figure 1a.
 The adversary has access to a genome-wide signal profile dataset (S) for a sample of individuals.
-This dataset stores, for each individual, a genome-wide signal profile, for example RNA-seq, or ChIP-Seq data.
+This dataset stores a genome-wide signal profile for each individual, for example containing RNA-Seq or ChIP-Seq data.
 In the first scenario, we assume that the adversary has access to a reference panel of genomic structural variant loci, which are denoted by pS.
-For each individual, she utilizes the signal profile and genotypes the deletions in pS.
-After the genotyping, the adversary builds a data matrix with the predicted genotypes, which is denoted by G. We refer to this scenario, where the adversary has access to a reference panel of structural variants, as linking based on “genotyping only”.
-The second scenario, also illustrated in Fig 1a, is very similar except that the adversary does not have access to the panel of structural variants but discovers the panel of structural variants from the signal profiles.
-She then uses the signal profiles to genotype the SVs in this de-novo discovered SV panel.
+For each individual, the adversary utilizes the signal profile and genotypes the deletions in pS.
+After genotyping, the adversary builds a data matrix with the predicted genotypes, which is denoted by G. We refer to this scenario as linking based on “genotyping only”.
+The second scenario, also illustrated in Figure 1a, is very similar except that the adversary does not have access to, but discovers the panel of structural variants from the signal profiles.
+The adversary then uses the signal profiles to genotype the SVs in this de novo-discovered SV panel.
 We refer to this scenario as linking based on “joint discovery and genotyping”.
-After the genotyping, the genotyped SV matrix (G) includes, for each individual, the predicted SV genotypes, and also the sensitive information about HIV status.
+After genotyping, the genotyped SV matrix (G) includes, for each individual, the predicted SV genotypes and the sensitive information (e.g., HIV status).
 G can also be thought of as a noisy genotype matrix, since the genotype predictions may contain errors.